Rodsafreitas/twitter_search/README.md

 On <a href="https://developer.twitter.com/">twitter developers</a> is possible to get the key to use twitter's API.

+use on prompt "docker-compose up" and will mount all scructure for you, creating both containers.

 To run the python's script , just do:

 python main.py